evaera/moonwave/website/docs/Docs.md

 For an example of this, check out the [default Docusaurus structure](https://github.com/facebook/docusaurus/tree/main/packages/create-docusaurus/templates/shared/blog).

+Also check out [Docusaurus's official blog documentation](https://docusaurus.io/docs/blog) for more information on creating a blog.

 ## Custom Pages

 Create a folder called `pages`.
 Any markdown, `mdx`, `js`, or `html` pages you place in this folder will be hosted on their respective paths on your website.
 You can add them to the navbar by editing your `moonwave.toml` navbar items section.